 Deborah is a Licensed Marriage and Family Therapist specializing in Anxiety

 Deborah’s clinical approaches are influenced by Attachment, Psychodynamic,

 Relational, Somatic theories, and Mindfulness.
 She uses evidence-based treatment

 Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT),

 and Acceptance and Commitment Therapy (ACT).
 Deborah has specialized training in Sensorimotor Psychotherapy, an approach that works to unlock the intelligence of the body and resolve the effects of trauma and PTSD.
 When appropriate, she also utilizes clinical hypnosis.

 Deborah earned her undergraduate degree from the University of Michigan in Ann Arbor, attended the California Institute of Integral Studies in San Francisco, and went on to earn her Masters Degree in Counseling Psychology from John F. Kennedy University in the Bay Area.
-She is also a yoga instructor with interest in helping those with anxiety and trauma inhabit their bodies in safe and nurturing ways.
+She is also a yoga instructor with an interest in helping those with anxiety and trauma inhabit their bodies in safe and nurturing ways.
 Deborah has clinical experience working at HOPE Counseling Center, a non-profit counseling center in Sacramento as well as Sage Anxiety Treatment Program, an Intensive Outpatient Program for anxiety disorders and OCD where she conducted both individual and group psychotherapy.
 She has taught at Sonoma State University and Sacramento State University.

-Deborah is a member of California Association of Marriage and Family Therapists and the International Society for the Study of Trauma and Dissociation.
+Deborah is a member of the California Association of Marriage and Family Therapists and the International Society for the Study of Trauma and Dissociation.